 Congratulations on having an accepted contract on a house.
 Until we have an executed contract (which means everything has been signed by both the sellers and the buyers) we do not have an enforceable contract.
 That is why it’s urgent that a signed contract be received by all parties asap and within designated timelines.
 Once a signed contract is received, several things need to happen:

-- The contract needs to be sent to your mortgage lender.
-If I am your Realtor, I’ll take care of this.
-This lets your mortgage lender know that you’re under contract and starts the process for getting you approved for the mortgage (remember, right now you’re only pre-approved).
+I will send the contract to your mortgage lender.
+This lets your mortgage lender know that you’re under contract and it starts the process for getting you approved for the mortgage (remember, right now you’re only pre-approved).
 Be sure to respond promptly to your mortgage lender.
 They will ask you to fill out a lot of paperwork.
 Some mortgage lenders joke it’s like getting a financial colonoscopy.
 Unfortunately, it’s not optional; it’s required and the quicker you can fill it out and get it back to them, the better.
 Read Things Not to Do.

-After the above items have been done, I’ll email you every few days with an additional next step.
-Think of it as our friendly way of giving you homework to ensure a smooth transaction and to help you make sure everything gets done on time.
+After the above steps are complete, I’ll email you every few days with an additional next step.
+Think of it as our friendly way of giving you homework to ensure a smooth transaction and help you make sure everything gets done on time.